scalacenter/scala-3-migration-guide/docs/compatibility.md

 In Scala 3 the story is a bit different because it relies on the TASTy format which is a lot more than a signature layout.
 But, for the purpose of migrating from Scala 2 to Scala 3, only the signatures are useful.

-### The Dotty Unpicklers
+### The Scala 3 Unpicklers

-The first piece of good news is that the Dotty compiler is already able to read both formats, the Scala 2 Pickle format and the TASTy format, and thus it can type check code that depends on modules or libraries compiled by Scala 2.13 or Scala 3.
+The first piece of good news is that the Scala 3 compiler is already able to read both formats, the Scala 2 Pickle format and the TASTy format, and thus it can type check code that depends on modules or libraries compiled by Scala 2.13 or Scala 3.

 ### The Scala 2 TASTy Reader